jpdillingham/jpdillingham.github.io/_posts/2016-08-13-RealtimeLogger---An-NLog-Companion-for-Real-Time-Logging.md

 This target allows you to specify a static method to be invoked whenever a message is logged to a logger configured to write to it.
 While this is pretty straightforward, I found the static method a little difficult to integrate into my forms application, and I wanted the ability to retrieve logs that were captured prior to my SignalR hub being started so that I could load them later.

 To answer both of these needs I created the RealtimeLogger class.
+The code can be found on GitHub [here](https://github.com/jpdillingham/RealtimeLogger) and the binaries can be downloaded from NuGet [here](https://www.nuget.org/packages/NLog.RealtimeLogger/).

 # Design